ARTICLE CATEGORIES

 3. Parsley

-Parsley is grown as an annual plant and can thrive both indoors and out.
+Parsley is grown with annual herbs (although it’s technically a biennial herb) and can thrive both indoors and outside in the herb garden.
 It will reach about 12 inches tall and just as wide.
 When pruning or pinching, start from the outer leaves and work toward the center, as this will help your harvest to last as long as possible.
+Plant some in partial shade to allow an extended harvest once the weather begins to warm up since parsley prefers early-spring/fall garden growing seasons.

 4. Chives

-Chives has a grass-like appearance and is wonderful in any type of garden.
+Chive plants have a grass-like appearance and are wonderful in any type of garden.
 It can reach up to a foot tall and must be divided every couple of years.
 When trimming, cut back to a couple of inches from the ground to encourage fresh growth throughout the gardening season.

 As an added bonus, chive blooms will attract pollinators to your garden.